gmatosferreira/Spreadsheet-to-GTFS/README.md

 # Spreadsheet to GTFS

-This document proposes a simple approach to create GTFS files from spreadsheets.
-To run it, you just need at least one route schedule, in the form of a CSV file, with the route stops as rows and each trip as a column, being the first column the stop name.
+This document proposes a simple approach to create GTFS files from spreadsheets, using R. To run it, you just need at least one route schedule, in the form of a CSV file, with the route stops as rows and each trip as a column, being the first column the stop name.
 Below is provided an example.

 |                 |          |          |          |          |          |
 |-----------------|----------|----------|----------|----------|----------|